melezhik/sparrow-plugins/quadlet-resource/README.md

 ## name

 A quadlet resource name.
-For type=container it corresponds to ContainerName
+For type=container it corresponds to template name

 ## containername